Askaryan radiation

 The radiation was first observed experimentally in 2000, 38 years after its theoretical prediction.
 So far the effect has been observed in silica sand, rock salt, ice, and Earth's atmosphere.

 The effect is of primary interest in using bulk matter to detect ultra-high energy neutrinos.
-The Antarctic Impulse Transient Antenna (ANITA) experiment uses antennas attached to a balloon flying over Antarctica to detect the Askaryan radiation produced as cosmic neutrinos travel through the ice.
+The Antarctic Impulse Transient Antenna (ANITA) experiment uses antennas attached to a balloon flying over Antarctica to detect the Askaryan radiation produced by showers of particles when cosmic neutrinos interact in the ice.
 Several experiments have also used the Moon as a neutrino detector based on detection of the Askaryan radiation.